-The following significant changes in operations, industry initiatives, programs, personnel, objectives, and Governing Board occurred between August 1, 2019, and October 31, 2019, in comparison with the Corporate Plan Summary.
+The following significant changes in operations, industry initiatives, programs, personnel, objectives, and Governing Board occurred between August 1, 2019, and January 31, 2020, in comparison with the Corporate Plan Summary.

 Operations, industry initiatives, and programs Following the ratification of the Canada-European Union Comprehensive Economic and Trade Agreement (CETA) and the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), the Government of Canada announced in August 2019, that it will make available \$1.75 billion over eight years to supply-managed milk producers.
 In the first year, \$345 million will be provided through the Dairy Direct Payment Program.
 Payments are based on the quota each producer holds on August 31, 2019.
-This quarter, the CDC undertook the administration of the Dairy Direct Payment Program following the signature of an MOU with Agriculture and Agri-Food Canada.
+The CDC undertook the administration of the Dairy Direct Payment Program following the signature of an MOU with Agriculture and Agri-Food Canada.
+Most of the funding for the Dairy Direct Payment Program has been paid in the current period.
+The registration deadline for the program will be in the third quarter.
 Personnel No significant changes occurred in this quarter.
+Objectives No significant changes occurred in this quarter.
+Governing Board On February 1, 2020, the Minister of Agriculture and Agri-Food, announced the appointment of Robert Ingratta as a Chairperson, replacing Alistair Johnston, and the re-appointment of Jennifer Hayes as Commissioner.